amr-abdelhamid/refbook/manuscript/main.md

 [^nealford]: More discussion about why microservice architecture is not suitable when refactoring monolithic applications is at this excellent talk by Neal Ford: [Comparing service-based architectures](https://vimeo.com/163918385).

-## Moving from spaghetti/cluttered code to components
+## Componentization - Moving from spaghetti/cluttered code to components

 The journey from cluttered code to module, components, or services is progressive and multi-stage.
 Code with large amount of technical debt usually looks like this figure.
 No clear boundaries between modules, high level glimpses of module interfaces, unstructured or unbounded module communication, etc.